jjgroenendijk/muskrattrap/website/content/_index.md

 ## To Do
 Things tho do to finish this project;
 - Write down which buttons are being used.
 Extend HW information
-- Create a payload encoder and decoder including unit tests.
 - Check website for consistent branding (e.g. change name Smarttrap to muskrattrap)
-- Write documentation for payload encoder and decoder
+- Write code for input validation for the payload encoder and decoder.

 ## Get Involved
 Community contributions are welcome!
 Check out the [GitHub repository](https://github.com/jjgroenendijk/muskrattrap)!